OpenRoberta/openroberta-lab/README.md

-# Open Roberta: Getting started.
+# Open Roberta: Getting started with an own deployment of the OpenRoberta programming environment.
 ***